AMahameed/Facts-App/README.md

 # Facts-App
-a small project using  Combine and SwiftUI
+A compact project employing Combine and SwiftUI.